RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 ### Start the HACloud Session Server

 You must start the HACloud session server before attempting to use the HACloud TN3270 terminal emulator.
-To do this you need to start the respective Windows service.
+To do this you must start the respective Windows service.

 1. Ensure you have a 64-bit Java installed and added to the PATH environment variable.
 2. From the Windows **Start** menu open the Services application.